Base64Pro

 Steam lists single-player, online co-op, Steam achievements, Steam Cloud, Family Sharing, adjustable difficulty, custom volume controls, playable without timed input, stereo sound, and surround sound.
 The current store copy is also more specific than a tag list alone because it explicitly says the game supports seamless 1-4 player co-op.
 That matters for users because "has co-op" and "supports four players" are very different buying questions.

 Steam also currently exposes a demo.
-That is one of the biggest practical gaps in the existing content cluster because users commonly search release date, demo status, and player count together for survival games right before launch.
+That is one of the biggest practical user questions because players can test the survival feel before buying Early Access.
 If a demo exists, say it plainly and tell the reader what it does not prove.
-A demo can confirm performance feel, tone, and some mechanics, but it does not automatically confirm final balance, save carryover, or launch-day stability.
+A demo can confirm performance feel, tone, and some mechanics, but it does not automatically confirm final balance, save carryover, paid-build progression, or co-op stability.

 For GEO and user trust, keep the label and the practical meaning separate.
 Say Steam lists seamless 1-4 player co-op.
-Do not invent dedicated servers, host migration, save rules, or shared-world ownership unless the live build or official documentation confirms them.
+Do not invent dedicated servers, host migration, save rules, or shared-world ownership unless official documentation or hands-on testing confirms them.

 Project: Mist is an Early Access game, so buyers should expect changes to balancing, content amount, performance, UI, and progression.
 That is not a negative point by itself; it is the nature of Early Access.
-The useful buyer question is whether the current concept matches what they want: survival horror, co-op island exploration, a mobile train base, and large-scale creature encounters.
+The useful buyer question after launch is whether the current concept matches what they want: survival horror, co-op island exploration, a mobile train base, and large-scale creature encounters, and whether they are comfortable buying before Steam has enough user reviews to generate a score.

 Steam's Early Access section currently says all core features shown in the trailer, screenshots, and About This Game section are already implemented and playable in the Early Access version.
 It also says the price is planned to increase when the full version releases.
 Those two details are strong buyer-facing facts.
 They tell readers this is not a concept-only shell, but they also frame early access as the cheaper entry point for players who are comfortable with evolving systems.

-Players who only want a fully finished map, complete story, final achievement guide, or optimized Steam Deck profile should wait for launch-week reports.
+Players who only want a fully finished map, complete story, final achievement guide, or optimized Steam Deck profile should wait for more post-launch reports.
 Players who enjoy watching systems evolve may benefit from getting in early, especially if they want to learn base building and co-op routes before broader competition.

 What Needs Verification